freeman-lab/spark-janelia/README-LSF.md

 -d|--driverslots {16|32}          #Sets number of slots to use on a driver job.
 Only available in whole node increments (16 or 32 slots)
 -i False                          #Unsets ipython as the shell for pyspark -t|--sleep-time {minutes}         #Overrides default hard runtime of 8 hours.
 In LSF this is set in minutes.
-At the end of this time, the jobs will exit automatically. update                            #Downloads the latest version from github
+At the end of this time, the jobs will exit automatically.
+-o|--driveroutfile {/path/to/output}  #Adds output file for submission.
+If set to /dev/null, will prevent email from being sent on Driver close. update                            #Downloads the latest version from github
 ```
 ---